 The PSHE and RSE strands in the Foundation Stage Unit are taught as an integral part of the current topic.
 The EYFS curriculum is consistent with Years 1 - 6.
 This was achieved by using the 2021 EYFS Educational Programme for Personal, Social and Emotional Development, 'Development Matters' and our bespoke progression document to identify when specific skills are taught and met in the EYFS PSHE curriculum.
+We use the Think Equal scheme to support us in our curriculum.
 Being able to express and understand feelings and emotions and building relationships is a key focus in the Foundation Stage.
 Strong, warm and supportive relationships with adults enable children to learn how to understand their own feelings and those of others.
 Children are supported to regulate and manage emotions, develop a positive sense of self, set themselves simple goals, have confidence in their own abilities, persist and wait for what they want and direct attention as necessary.